Affiliate disclosure: This guide contains Viator and Booking links. If you use them we earn a small commission at no extra cost to you.

 Sunset river cruise

-A 2–3 hour evening boat trip on the River Gambia from Denton Bridge or Banjul — fresh drinks on deck, wading birds in the mangroves, an Atlantic sunset, the Banjul skyline receding.
-One of the best things you can do in The Gambia for around £18–25 per person.
-[VIATOR_LINK: Gambia sunset river cruise]
+A 2–3 hour evening boat trip on the River Gambia from Denton Bridge or Banjul — drinks on deck, wading birds in the mangroves, an Atlantic sunset, the Banjul skyline pulling away.
+One of the best things you can do here for around £18–25 per person.
+Gambia sunset river cruise on Viator

 Lamin Lodge creek trip

-A pirogue trip through the mangrove creeks to Lamin Lodge for lunch on stilts over the water.
-Kingfishers, herons and the smell of tidal mud.
-Half-day; usually combined with Abuko.
+A pirogue trip through the mangrove creeks to Lamin Lodge for lunch on stilts over the water — kingfishers, herons and the smell of tidal mud.
+Half-day, usually combined with Abuko.
 D400–600 per person including boat and guide.
-[VIATOR_LINK: Lamin Lodge mangrove trip]
+Lamin Lodge mangrove trips on Viator

 Jinack Island

-An uninhabited barrier island north of Banjul, accessible by boat — long beach, sea turtle nesting sites (in season), flamingos in the creeks.
-A full-day trip usually combined with a Banjul or Bakau departure.
-[VIATOR_LINK: Jinack Island day trip]
+An uninhabited barrier island north of Banjul, reached by boat — a long beach, sea-turtle nesting sites (in season), flamingos in the creeks.
+A full day, usually out of Banjul or Bakau.
+Jinack Island day trips on Viator

 Sportfishing

-The River Gambia holds excellent sport fishing — barracuda, Nile perch, tilapia, captain fish.
-The Atlantic off the coast: barracuda, bonito, amberjack.
-Several Kololi operators run half and full-day boat trips.
-[VIATOR_LINK: Gambia fishing charter]
+The river holds good sport fishing — barracuda, Nile perch, tilapia, captain fish — and the Atlantic off the coast adds barracuda, bonito and amberjack.
+Several Kololi operators run half and full-day trips.
+Fishing charters in The Gambia on Viator

 Cultural experiences